libwww-perl/WWW-Mechanize/README.md

 If it is found, the form is returned as an [HTML::Form](https://metacpan.org/pod/HTML::Form) object and set internally for later used with Mech's form methods such as `["field()"](#field)` and `["click()"](#click)`.

-Returns undef if no form is found.
+Returns undef and emits a warning if no form is found.

 Note that this functionality requires libwww-perl 5.69 or higher.